LITTLE CHESTNUTS PRESCHOOL

 Free Flow

-• Develop greater independence and set their own rules.
+Develop greater independence and begin to set their own boundaries.

-• Develop an understanding of their environment and surroundings.
+Build an understanding of their environment and how to navigate it confidently.

 Snacks & Lunch